 In fall of 2019 the ABMI, AHFMP members, and members of the Oil Sands Monitoring (OSM) program initiated a working group to create Human Footprint Inventory enhanced for the Oil Sands Region.
-The 2018 HFIe enhancements include, when and where available, improved attribution on age and sector type value, which adds information about origin of human footprint creation.
-In addition to sector type value, light radiance value was derived from the nighttime data from the Visible Infrared Imaging Radiometer Suite (VIIRS) Day/Night Band (DNB) and applied to the well sites, industrial and residential feature types.
+The 2019 HFIe enhancements include, when and where available, improved attribution on age and sector type value, which adds information about origin of human footprint creation.
+In addition to sector type value, light radiance value was derived from the nighttime data from the Visible Infrared Imaging Radiometer Suite (VIIRS) Day/Night Band (DNB) and applied to well sites, mine sites, industrial and residential feature types.
 Normalized Difference Vegetation Index (NDVI) was derived using optical Sentinel 2 data from the Copernicus Programme to provide information on the status of vegetated cover in the human footprint features across the OSM.
+NDVI value was calculated for .well sites, mine sites, industrial and residential feature types